Segeju people: Zimba defeat, Segeju-Swahili coast rivalry

 The Segeju also acted as a military for hire by Swahili city of Malindi.
 In the 16th century, The Zimba, a military arm of the Maravi Kingdom, goes on a rampage pillaging Swahili cities.
 After pillaging Mombasa, the Zimba head for Malindi but are annihilated by the Segeju when they were scaling the walls of Malindi.
 Segeju gain fame for this feat and later on, Malindi uses the Segeju as warriors for hire to siege the city of Mombasa on behalf of the Sheikh of Malindi.
 During the battle for Mombasa, Shehe bin Misham and his three adult sons are killed.
 Shortly afterward the Segeju occupied Mombasa, eventually surrendering it to the Sheikh of Malindi, who invites his ally, the Portuguese, to set up base.

 c.
 1650 - 1700

 Galla-Segeju conflict

 Mhando records that the Segeju were attacked by the Galla in the second half of the 17th century.
 This caused their society to fragment into at least three sections.
 One of the groups fled to Lamu Island where they intermarried with the local people, giving rise to the Bajuni people.
 Another group fled to an area known as Mwangea while the third fled to the lower Tana region.
 The last group would later move to their current areas of occupancy due to long droughts in the Tana region.

-They had a king who ruled for 20 years before retiring, named King Lewin Atwine.

 Culture

 Religion

-Virtually all Segeju are Sunni Muslims of the Shafi'ite school of thought due to a series of historical interactions and intermarriages with the neighboring Vumba Swahili in the 17th century.
+Virtually all Segeju are Sunni Muslims of the Shafi'ite school of thought due to a series of historical interactions and intermarriages with the neighboring Swahili in the 17th century.
 There is a small Christian minority among the Segeju of Kenya.